ozyurtf/cpu-scheduler/README.md

 ### Earliest Deadline First (EDF)

 In EDF, the processes are prioritized based on their deadlines.
 The process that has the earliest deadline is assigned the highest priority and therefore, it is executed first.
-The deadlines to the processes are typically assigned by
+The deadlines to the processes are typically assigned by:

 - System designers/developers during the design phase of a real-time system
 - Application programmers who code real-time applications